Joanna Moncrieff on The Myth of the Chemical Cure

 EM: Another of your books is The Bitterest Pills: The Troubling Story of Antipsychotic Drugs.
 How does that differ from The Myth of the Chemical Cure, and what top points from it would you like folks to know?

-This way of understanding antipsychotics has produced a rosy tinted view of their effects.
-Evidence of serious adverse effects, including tardive dyskinesia (a neurological abnormality), brain shrinkage and diabetes, has been suppressed or glossed over.
+This way of understanding antipsychotics has produced a rosy-tinted view of their effects.
+Evidence of serious adverse effects, including tardive dyskinesia (a neurological abnormality), brain shrinkage, and diabetes, has been suppressed or glossed over.
 On the other hand, evidence of their benefits, especially for long-term treatment and early intervention has been over-stated.
-The book also describes the recent epidemic of prescribing of antipsychotics for bipolar disorder and looks at the role of the pharmaceutical industry in driving this expansion.
+The book also describes the recent epidemic of prescribing antipsychotics for bipolar disorder and looks at the role of the pharmaceutical industry in driving this expansion.
 Concerns are raised about the level of adverse effects this pattern of prescribing is likely to produce in the future.